 \section{Conclusion}

-In this paper we propose and analyze a heuristic architecture, Temporal Concatenation, for speeding up existing MDP algorithms when solving a finite-horizon Markov decision process.
-Temporal Concatenation decomposes the problem over the time horizon into smaller sub-problems and subsequently concatenating their optimal policies.
+In this paper, we propose and analyze a heuristic architecture, temporal concatenation, for speeding up existing MDP algorithms when solving a finite-horizon Markov decision process.
+Temporal concatenation decomposes the problem over the time horizon into smaller sub-problems and subsequently concatenating their optimal policies.

-Using a notion of $\epsilon$-diameter, we provide upper bounds that show, when the underlying MDP instance admits a bounded $\epsilon$-diameter the regret of Temporal Concatenation is bounded and \emph{independent} of the length of the horizon.
-Conversely, we provide matching lower bounds by showing that, for any finite diameter, there exist MDP instances for which the regret upper bound is tight for all sufficiently large horizons.
+Using a notion of $\epsilon$-diameter, we provide upper bounds that show, when the underlying MDP instance admits a bounded $\epsilon$-diameter the regret of temporal concatenation is bounded and \emph{independent} of the length of the horizon.
+Conversely, we provide lower bounds by showing that, for any finite diameter, there exist MDP instances for which the regret upper bound is tight for all sufficiently large horizons.

 At the high level, we aim to explore an alternative approach for solving large-scale MDPs: instead of creating new algorithms from scratch, we may be able to leverage existing MDP algorithms in creative ways to harness additional performance gains.
 The present paper takes a first step towards this direction by decomposing the problem along the time axis.
 There is a number of interesting directions for future work.
 While we have demonstrated that the $\epsilon$-diameter of an MDP has a substantial impact on the performance of temporal concatenation, it remains a challenge in general to compute such diameter for a given MDP.
 Understanding how to obtain sharp bounds for, or numerically compute, the $\epsilon$-diameter can be an interesting direction of future research.
 The theory of our present paper has mostly focused on dividing the MDP into two equal-sized sub-instances, while in general, one may consider $K\geq 2$ sub-instances, or study the case where the sizes of the sub-instances may even vary.
 It would be interesting to understand how best to choose the number and the sizes of the sub-instances, especially when the original MDP is time-inhomogeneous.

 In addition, it will be interesting to explore connections between temporal concatenation and other approximation heuristics aimed at reducing the complexity of solving an MDP.
 For instance, if we further assume that the MDP is time-homogeneous (transitions and rewards do not vary with time) and that the time horizon is very large, then a natural alternative would be to directly deploy a stationary optimal policy associated with the average-reward version of the MDP, which can be calculated efficiently using a horizon-independent linear program.
 The regret of such an approach would likely depend on whether the steady-state optimal policy could quickly reach its stationary distribution from an arbitrary initial condition, and it would be interesting to understand, for instance, whether the latter is related to the notion of diameter studied in this paper.

 Finally, in a broader sense, the present work only explores decomposing an MDP along the time axis, and it would be interesting to explore the efficiency of other forms of decomposition architectures, such as those that operate through states.